ravelo-systematic-solutions/ravelo/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-My motivation for building this project is so that i can build a framework that gives me the ability to split applications into multiple independent services.
+My motivation for building this project is so that we can build a framework that gives me the ability to split applications into multiple independent services.